Maximum Matching in Semi-Streaming with Few Passes

 \textit{Randomized two-pass algorithm for any arrival order:} Assume a bipartite graph $(A,B,E)$ comprising a perfect matching.
 If $A'$ is a small random subset of $A$, then, regardless of the arrival order, the greedy algorithm that constructs a greedy matching between $A'$ and $B$ (that is, the greedy algorithm restricted to the edges that have an endpoint in $A'$) will find a matching that is near-perfect, that is, almost every vertex of $A'$ is matched (see Theorem~\ref{theorem:subset-match} for a slightly more general version of this statement).
 This property of the greedy algorithm may be of independent interest.
 Then, in one pass we compute a greedy matching $M_0$ and also via the greedy algorithm independently and in parallel a matching $M_1$ between a subset $A' \subset A$ and the $B$ vertices.
 It turns out that $M_0 \cup M_1$ comprise some length $2$ paths that can be completed to $3$-augmenting paths by a third matching $M_2$ that we compute in the second pass.

 \textit{Deterministic two-pass algorithm for any arrival order:} Again, assume a bipartite graph $(A, B, E)$ comprising a perfect matching and some integer $\lambda$.
 Add now greedily edges $ab$ to a set $S$ if the degree of $a$ in $S$ is yet $0$, and the degree of $b$ is smaller than $\lambda$.
-This algorithm computes an \textit{incomplete semi-matching} with a degree limitation $\lambda$ on the $B$ nodes.
-In the first pass, we run this algorithm in parallel to the greedy matching algorithm for constructing $M_0$. $S$ replaces the computation of $M_1$, and we will that there are length $2$ paths in $M_0 \cup S$ that can be completed to $3$-augmenting paths in the second pass via a further greedy matching $M_2$.
+This algorithm computes an \textit{incomplete semi-matching} with a degree limitation $\lambda$ on the $B$ nodes and is also used in \cite{kr13}.
+In the first pass, we run this algorithm in parallel to the greedy matching algorithm for constructing $M_0$. $S$ replaces the computation of $M_1$, and we will see that there are length $2$ paths in $M_0 \cup S$ that can be completed to $3$-augmenting paths in the second pass via a further greedy matching $M_2$.